Gordon Greenidge: International career

-Gordon Greenidge was eligible to play for England but he opted to play for the West Indies.
-Greenidge played as an opening batsman and he began his Test career in 1974 against India at M. Chinnaswamy Stadium, Bangalore, scoring 93 and 107 on debut.
+Greenidge was eligible to play for England but he opted to play for the West Indies.
+He played as an opening batsman and he began his Test career in 1974 against India at M. Chinnaswamy Stadium, Bangalore, scoring 93 and 107 on debut.

-Greenidge made his ODI debut against Pakistan in the 1975 Cricket World Cup.
-The 1975 Cricket World Cup was a quiet tournament for Greenidge.
-His only innings of note was 55 in the semi-final against New Zealand.
+Greenidge made his ODI debut against Pakistan in the 1975 World Cup.
+This was a quiet tournament for Greenidge, with his only innings of note being 55 in the semi-final against New Zealand.
 It took four more years to score an ODI century when he made 106 not out against India at Edgbaston Cricket Ground, Birmingham.
-His highest score of 133 was made against the same team shortly after the 1983 Cricket World Cup.
+His highest score of 133 was made against the same team shortly after the 1983 World Cup.
 All but two of his ODI centuries were match-winning ones.

-The 1975-76 West Indian tour of Australia was considered by Greenidge as "personal nightmare so painful that I have spent my life since trying to erase it from my memory".
-Greenidge scored 11 runs in four test innings and the West Indies lost the series 5–1.
+The 1975–76 West Indian tour of Australia was considered by Greenidge as "personal nightmare so painful that I have spent my life since trying to erase it from my memory".
+Greenidge scored a total of 11 runs in four Test innings and the West Indies lost the series 5–1.
 He resolved, after that tour, to become "such a consistently high scorer that I could not be ignored".
-He said that “I knew from that point I had to tighten my game”.
+He said that "I knew from that point I had to tighten my game".

-In the 1976 West Indian tour of England, Greenidge scored over a 1000 runs for the West Indies.
-This included his 134 out of the West Indian total of 211 in the first innings and a further century in the second innings of the Old Trafford test, 84 runs out of the West Indian total of 182 in the first innings of the test at Lord's and a century in the test match at Leeds.
+In the 1976 West Indian tour of England, Greenidge scored over a 1,000 runs for the West Indies.
+This included his 134 out of the West Indian total of 211 in the first innings and a further century in the second innings of the Old Trafford Test, 84 runs out of the West Indian total of 182 in the first innings of the test at Lord's and a century in the Test at Leeds.
 He scored a further five centuries for the West Indies on tour with one each against Somerset, Leicestershire, Middlesex, Glamorgan and Nottinghamshire.
 In 1977, Wisden named Gordon Greenidge the Cricketer of the Year.

-Gordon Greenidge and Desmond Haynes formed a prolific opening partnership, first playing a test match together in 1978.
+Greenidge and Desmond Haynes formed a prolific opening partnership, first playing a Test match together in 1978.
 The pair made 6,482 runs while batting together in partnerships, the third highest total for a batting partnership in Test cricket history as of 2019.
-Desmond Haynes said of Greenidge: "Our opening partnership broke records, but Gordon was the better player.
+Haynes said of Greenidge: "Our opening partnership broke records, but Gordon was the better player.
 His technique was super, especially against spin".
-They enjoyed 16 century opening partnerships in test matches.
-They also had success in one day cricket with their batting partnerships yielding 5,150 runs at an average of 52.55.
+They enjoyed 16 century opening partnerships in Test matches.
+They also had success in ODIs with their batting partnerships yielding 5,150 runs at an average of 52.55.

-Between 1977 and 1979 Greenidge joined the West Indies team to play in the WSC Super tests.
+Between 1977 and 1979, Greenidge joined the West Indies team to play in the WSC Super Tests.
 He was the fifth highest run scorer in this with a total of 754 runs in 13 matches.

-Greenidge had a prolific 1979 Cricket World Cup scoring 253 runs (the most in the tournament) at an average of 84 with a century against India and 73 runs in the semi final.
+Greenidge had a prolific 1979 World Cup scoring 253 runs (the most in the tournament) at an average of 84 with a century against India and 73 runs in the semi-final.